convergencelabs/html-text-collab-ext/README.md

 ## HTML Text Collaborative Extensions
 [![Build Status](https://travis-ci.org/convergencelabs/html-text-collab-ext.svg?branch=master)](https://travis-ci.org/convergencelabs/html-text-collab-ext)

-A set of utilities that enables real time collaboration within normal HTML Text Elements.
+A set of utilities that enhances a normal HTML `<textarea>` element with collaborative editing capabilities.
+The enhanced `<textarea>` is able to render the cursor and selection of other collaborators.
+A tooltip with the collaborator's username can be flashed when remote edits are made.
+The utility also allows for non-disruptive modification of the `<textarea>` where the local user's selection and cursor are not impacted by changes to the `<textarea>`contents.

 ## Installation